-How to Qualify for a Mortgage Loan in 2011
+How to Qualify for a Mortgage Loan: A Borrower's Guide

-In this article, we will talk about what it takes to qualify for a mortgage loan in 2011 and beyond.
-Why is the year important?
-Well, if you are reading this article right now, you are probably well aware of the changes in the mortgage industry over the last few years.
+In this article, we will talk about what it takes to qualify for a mortgage loan.
+If you are reading this article right now, you are probably well aware of the changes in the mortgage industry over the last few years.
 The housing market crisis of 2008 to 2009 has affected every aspect of the home buying process.
 And that includes the mortgage qualification process.

 We will talk about how to qualify for a mortgage loan in just a moment.
 But first, I want to go over some basic terminology.
 It's important to understand what these terms mean, because they represent key steps in the mortgage qualification process.